rhladun/yii2-imgopt/README.md

 ```
 (Image path is relative to [Yii2 Framework @webroot alias](https://www.yiiframework.com/wiki/667/yii-2-list-of-path-aliases-available-with-default-basic-and-advanced-app))

-And once run, the widget code will generate a new WebP image files on the fly (original image is left **untouched**) and he following HTML code gets generated:
+And once run, the widget code will generate a new WebP image files on the fly (original image is left **untouched**) and it following HTML code gets generated:

 ```html
 <picture>